Updated January 2023

 All of the participating buffets are part of Caesar’s Entertainment family of casinos.

-With this package, available here at Caesars’ official site: Buffet of Buffets Room Package, guests staying for two or more nights at one of the eight Caesars Entertainment hotels will get a total of two Buffet of Buffets passes.
+With it, guests staying for two or more nights at one of the eight Caesars Entertainment hotels will get a total of two Buffet of Buffets passes.
+(Should you book a room with this, I may receive a commission from Caesars).

 The passes you receive in this package have the same stipulations as if you bought them separate.
-Which is to say the passes will get you in for free at four buffets: Harrah’s, Flamingo, Paris, and Planet Hollywood.
+Which is to say the passes will get you in for free at five buffets: Harrah’s, Flamingo, Paris, Rio’s Carnival and Planet Hollywood.

-There is the same additional fees show above for guests wanting to use their BOB pass at the Bacchanal Buffet at Caesars Palace, or at the Carnival World & Seafood Buffet at the Rio All-Suites Hotel & Casino.
+There is the same additional fees show above for guests wanting to use their BOB pass at the Bacchanal Buffet at Caesars Palace.

-Considering the cost of two weekend Buffet of Buffets passes ($150 plus tax), this Room and Buffet package could end up saving you a lot of money on meals – assuming you don’t mind eating every meal within a 24 hour period at a buffet.
+Considering the cost of two weekend Buffet of Buffets passes, this Room and Buffet package could end up saving you a lot of money on meals – assuming you don’t mind eating every meal within a 24 hour period at a buffet.
 If you’re able to stretch the buffet pass into four different meals, (which is not that hard to accomplish), you’ll save even more.

 As with any deal, you will have to calculate the cost of buying the room by itself and then paying for meals, versus the slightly higher cost of the food and room combo.